How to capture the whole customer journey when dealing with secure member areas

 And then, thanks to advanced reporting, you’ll be able to visualize this data inside your Piwik PRO instance using the BI tool of your choice.

-What’s more, you’ll also be able to use this data in a secure ecosystem of on-premises marketing tools.
+What’s more, you’ll also be able to use this data in a secure ecosystem.
 The Piwik PRO Analytics Suite consists of five more products:

 What’s next are some examples of Piwik PRO Analytics and other products in our offer being put to use.
 We will present use cases related to the healthcare and finance industries – two of the most demanding sectors when it comes to privacy: